-The Chimpanzee Habituation Experience is different from typical chimpanzee Trekking in that you are an active participant in the habituation process itself.
+The Chimpanzee Habituation Experience is different from typical chimpanzee Trekking in that you are an active participant in the habituation process.

-Nature walks and hikes abound in, near, and around Kibale Forest National Park in Uganda.
-There is even a hike that traverses the length of the park.
-Where each night you sleep in a different area outside of the park.
+Nature walks and hikes abound near and around Kibale Forest National Park in Uganda, and their hike traverses the park’s length.
+Each night, you sleep in a different area outside the park.

 There are also plenty of day-hikes in or near the park and in the park for you to enjoy the various aspects of the Kibale Forest and the surrounding area.

-The nocturnal forest walk requires that dinner arrangements are made at the lodge where you are staying.
+The nocturnal forest walk requires dinner arrangements at the lodge where you are staying.

-Even more than that, the incredible plants, trees, palms, Bigodi Wetlands Sanctuary have become a must-visit place near Kibale Forest.
+The incredible plants, trees, palms, and Bigodi Wetlands Sanctuary have become a must-visit place near Kibale Forest.

 It is a Bigodi Community Project, and the guides are from the project, and the community benefits greatly.

-This hike is three hours in length and is taken with guides who can explain Village life – the legends of the crater lakes, the tea and vanilla plantations all along the way
+This hike is three hours long and is taken by guides who can explain Village life – the legends of the crater lakes and the tea and vanilla plantations all along the way.